SheePop-dev/SheePop-dev.github.io/README.md

 # SheePop-dev.github.io

 Welcome to the `SheePop-dev.github.io` repository!
-This repository contains the source code for the personal website of SheePop-dev.
-The website is built using HTML and is hosted on GitHub Pages.
+This repository contains the source code for a game developed by SheePop-dev.
+The game is built using HTML and is hosted on GitHub Pages.

 ## Table of Contents